vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 **Important**: If you are deploying Tanzu Kubernetes Grid clusters in an Internet-restricted environment ensure that the local image repository is accessible from the bootstrap machine and Tanzu Kubernetes Grid management and workload Networks.

-1. To allow the bootstrap machine to pull images from the private image repository, set the following environment variable `TKG_CUSTOM_IMAGE_REPOSITORY`
+1. To allow the bootstrap machine to pull images from the private image repository, set the following environment variable `TKG_CUSTOM_IMAGE_REPOSITORY`.

   After the variable is set, Tanzu Kubernetes Grid pulls images from your local private registry rather than from the external public registry.
 To ensure that Tanzu Kubernetes Grid always pulls images from the local private registry, add “TKG_CUSTOM_IMAGE_REPOSITORY” to the global cluster configuration file, `~/.config/tanzu/tkg/config.yaml`.